 By the end of the program, you will be able to

-- Demonstrate significance of fluid balance assessment for post-operative and compromised patients.
+- Demonstrate the significance of fluid balance assessment for post-operative and compromised patients [fluid dynamics]

-- Describe CVAD complications and apply problem-solving frameworks to address complications.
+- List CVAD-related complications and apply problem-solving frameworks to address complications

 Who Should Take This Program:

-- Clinicians including RNs, RPNs, Physician Assistants, and other health professionals working in home care, long term care, and acute care who provides vascular access and infusion therapy.
+- Registered Clinicians in good standing with their college, including RNs, RPNs, Physician Assistants, and other health professionals working in-home care, long-term care, and acute care who provides vascular access and infusion therapy.

-- Internationally educated nurses (IENs) who want to be familiar with Canadian practice and procedures.
+- Registered/licenced internationally educated nurses (IENs) who want to be familiar with Canadian practice and procedures.

 Karen Laforet - RN, MClSc, VA-BC™, CVAA (C)